 We take the security and protection of your personal data very seriously, so we reserve the right to request proof of your identity before supplying you with any personal data.

 Once we have validated your identity, we will respond to your request within one calendar month.
-We typically will send your personal data in the medium as requested by you, However, if you wish to receive it in a different format for example, as a printed document then please do let us know.
+We will endeavor to send your personal data in the medium requested by you.

 In order to make this request please contact us on the below details:

 Our website operates and collects cookies.
-A cookie is a small file that is placed on your computer’s hard disk which may be placed for several reasons, for example:
+A cookie is a small file that is placed on your computer’s hard disk, it may be for several reasons, for example:

 - Google analytics, such as analysing the traffic to the website and to speed up access to the website.